AFFILIATE MARKETING WITH GOOGLE ADS

 • attribute the conversions to the clicks and sessions with the help of the SubID values

-If you created click goals you can also import them in Google Ads.
-I advise to set them as secondary conversion actions though, then they will only be placed in All Conversions.
-You can then set up a custom column where the click goal will be used as metric.
+If you create click goals, you can also import them into Google Ads.
+We advise setting them as secondary conversion actions, though, as they will only be placed in All Conversions.
+You can then set up a custom column to use the click goal as a metric.

-I placed audience creation as the second topic, so even before campaign creation, because the sooner you will set up your audiences the sooner you will be able to use them.
+We placed audience creation as the second topic, even before campaign creation, because the sooner you set up your audiences, the sooner you will be able to use them.

-Audiences take time to grow, and they need to contain enough users in order for you to actually make use of them in your campaigns.
-So, after setting up your conversion tracking this should be the first thing you do.
+Audiences take time to grow, and they need to contain enough users for you to use them in your campaigns.
+So, after setting up your conversion tracking, this should be the first thing you do.

 • Users who clicked on an affiliate link but did not generate a sale